gaznafis007/wobot.ai-task/README.md

 # Wobot.ai task

-- This is React app.
+- This is a React app.
 - All the elements are created with JSX
 - For styling purposes Tailwind and Daisy UI is used
 - This site is responsive for mobile and dekstop